 Ibuprofen belongs to a group of medicines called non-steroidal anti-inflammatory drugs (NSAIDs).
 It is used to ease mild to moderate pain such as toothache, migraines and period pain.
 Also, it can reduce high temperatures, ease pain and swelling caused by sprains and strains, and reduce the pain and inflammation caused by arthritis and other conditions.

-The original brand name of ibuprofen made by Boots was Brufen but it is now made by a number of manufacturers as the patent has expired.
+The original brand name made by Boots was Brufen but it is now made by a number of manufacturers as the patent has expired.

 When a part of the body is injured, protective mechanisms go into action.
 White blood cells accumulate at the site of the injury, and this causes swelling, heat, redness, loss of function, fever and pain - together called inflammation.